 However, since an award needs a trophy, a stage, an audience and applause, we decided to make this 15th Global Bioplastics Award a 2020/21 award and postpone the ceremony by one year.
 The reason is, that the 15th European Bioplastics Confernce will not be in Vienna, but strictly virtual.
 So, we hope to present this 15th award end of 2021 at a real conference hosted by European Bioplastics.

 Send us info about your own product, service or development, or nominate your favourite example from

 The Global Bioplastics Award recognises innovation, success and achievements by manufacturers, processors, brand owners, or users of bioplastic materials.
-To be eligible for consideration in the awards scheme the proposed company, product, or service must have been developed or have been on the market during 2019 or 2020.
+To be eligible for consideration in the awards scheme the proposed company, product, or service must have been developed or have been on the market during 2019 or 2020 or 2021.

 1. What the product, service or development is and does